gerritjandebruin/home-assistant/README.md

 <p class="hidden">This repository contains the set-up of my smart home, featured by the open-source project [Home Assistant](https://www.home-assistant.io/).</p>

 The full configuration till what it is today, took around one year of hobby time.
-This is mainly because over time new devices were added.
+This is mainly because we increased the number of devices over time.
 <!-- I feel it is a steady situation and I expect that not much devices will be added in foreseeable future. -->
 Hence, it is a good time to put the code on Github and do some version control.

-If you have any questions regarding my set-up or smarthomes in general, feel free to [contact](mailto:gerritjandebruin@gmail.com) or use the [issue](https://github.com/gerritjandebruin/home-assistant/issues/new) functionality!
+If you have any questions about my set-up or smarthomes in general, feel free to [contact](mailto:gerritjandebruin@gmail.com) or use the [issue](https://github.com/gerritjandebruin/home-assistant/issues/new) functionality!

 ## The house
 The house is situated in Utrecht in a district called [New-England, Utrecht](https://nl.wikipedia.org/wiki/Nieuw_Engeland,_Thomas_%C3%A0_Kempisplantsoen_en_omgeving).
-More specifically, I live at the Cremerstraat, a beautiful street with sights over the most busy railroad track in the Netherlands and only a ten-minute walk from the city center.<sup>1</sup>
+More specifically, we live at the Cremerstraat, a beautiful street with sights over the most busy railroad track in the Netherlands and only a ten-minute walk from the city center.<sup>1</sup>
-The house was build around 1910 and had originally a ground level and one floor.
+The house was built around 1910 and had originally a ground level and one floor.
-Over the years, toilets, bathroom, second floor (2017), a roof terrace (2020) and a bike shed (2020) were added.
+Over the years, toilets, bathroom, second floor (2017), a roof terrace (2020) and a bike shed (2020) were added to the house.

 ![](www/aerial-1930.jpg)
 Aerial photo of Utrecht around 1930.
 The arrow marks our street.
 On the right, we observe the Dom tower, which can be seen from the house as well.
 [Het Utrechts Archief](https://hetutrechtsarchief.nl/collectie/2C8CA0EEF8605EE4B7786F7C60876957).

 ## Devices
-The following table will provide the devices used by the home automation.
+The following table provides the devices used by the home automation.
-When buying new devices, I try to optimize the following:
+When buying new devices, I try to keep the following matters into consideration:
 * Limit the number of different manufacturers.
 This helps when later replacing devices and to get more reproducible readings.
 * Money.
 I am not willing to spend too much extra money for just little value.
 * Protocol, I try to stick to Zigbee as much as possible.
 Zigbee provides good coverage while not interfering with the WiFi and hence internet via laptops/ mobile phones.